Loading figure…

 Read twice and referred to the Committee on Environment and Public Works.

-Why: Cosponsoring a bill that supports domestic oil and gas businesses aligns directly with the stated opposition to climate change regulations and the promotion of fossil fuels.
+Why: Cosponsoring a bill that supports domestic oil and gas businesses aligns with the opposition to federal action aimed at cutting emissions.

 View source →Apr 28, 2026 · Congress.gov

-Why: Cosponsoring a bill related to coal leases aligns with the opposition to climate regulations and supports fossil fuel interests, directly advancing the stated position.
+Why: Cosponsoring a bill that facilitates coal leasing aligns with the opposition to federal emissions cuts, as it promotes fossil fuel extraction.

 View source →Apr 16, 2026 · Congress.gov